4devs/sitemap/README.md

-Pagination
+Sitemap
 ==========

-This is a PHP paginator with a totally different core concept.

-If you use Symfony 2, you could use our [sitemap bridge](https://github.com/4devs/sitemap-bridge)!
-If you use Symfony 2 framework, you could use our [sitemap bundle](https://github.com/4devs/sitemap-bundle)!
+If you use Symfony 2, you could use our [sitemap bridge](https://github.com/4devs/sitemap-bridge) or [sitemap bundle](https://github.com/4devs/sitemap-bundle)!

 ## Installation
-Pagination uses Composer, please checkout the [composer website](http://getcomposer.org) for more information.
+Sitemap uses Composer, please checkout the [composer website](http://getcomposer.org) for more information.

 The simple following command will install `sitemap` into your project.
 It also add a new entry in your `composer.json` and update the `composer.lock` as well.